thinkle12/pyproteininference/README.md

 1) `-db` Path to Fasta Database file (Technically this is optional but recommended if the peptide to protein map is not present in the input files)
 2) `-y` Path to Protein Inference Yaml Parameter file (Required)
 3) `-o` Output Directory is not necessary but if it is left blank files will be written to the current working directory
+4) `-l` Output Filename is not necessary but if it is left blank a filename will be automatically generated and will be written to directory as set in `-o`.
+Will override `-o` flag it set.

 The following combinations of input are allowed and at least one combination is required: